aridai-shi/UnityGHButlerTemplate/README.md

 A 2D template with a workflow that exports releases to itch.io.
-Follow this configuration guide to get a project up and running with the capability to push changes to itch in no time flat!
+Follow this configuration guide to get a project up and running with the capability to push changes to itch in no time flat! **NOTE: If you need a 3D project, just copy the .github folder to an empty new 3D Unity project, and set up a Github repo from that folder.
+If you need to change versions, look into the workflows themselves to adjust the version there.**

 ## 1. Get your Unity license!